 In deciding whether to call the police, school officials should carefully consider the nature and danger of the weapon and any legitimate uses that it may have.
 Utility or razor knives, sometimes also called “box cutters”, for example, have many useful and legitimate functions, but are nonetheless also used by some adolescents as easily concealed weapons, and generally do not belong in schools except, perhaps, in arts and crafts classrooms.

 It is also very important to understand that school employees are not required or expected to use physical force to take a weapon from a student.
 School officials, in other words, should never try to wrest a weapon away from a student.
-Rather, the correct response is to notify the principal or the Superintendent of Schools and immediately call the police, who are equipped and specially trained to respond to these kinds of potentially violent situations.
+Rather, the correct response is to notify the principal or the Superintendent and immediately call the police, who are equipped and specially trained to respond to these kinds of potentially violent situations.

 It should also be noted that state law imposes certain disciplinary requirements if a student commits an assault upon a teacher, administrator, other school employee, or another student with any kind of weapon.
 Specifically, these assaulting students must be immediately suspended.
 N.J.S.A.
 18A:37-2.2.